Jonathan Miller has been executive director of Homelands Productions since 2006. As a freelance journalist, he has reported from

 Traveler,Parents, American Way, Christian Science Monitor,

 Far Eastern Economic Review, and many other publications.
-He is currently executive producer of Food for 9 Billion, a multi-platform series about the challenge of feeding the world.
-From 2007 to 2009 he served as executive producer of the Homelands series WORKING, about the day-to-day experience of work in the global economy.
+He was executive producer of Food for 9 Billion, a multi-platform series about the challenge of feeding the world, as well as of the WORKING series about the day-to-day experience of work in the global economy, airing on Marketplace.
 Prior to that, Jon was editorial director of Think

 2005 Public Radio Collaboration on globalization, involving more than 300 stations and 30 national shows.